ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/git-server.md

 Note that both the server-side Git repo and the `/srv/www/` directory are currently empty.
 We'll populate them in the next article.

-Our workflow will be to push code to the bare Git repo `~/repo/laravel-project.git`, then use post-receive hooks to `git checkout` the `HEAD` of your app's Git repo into the `/srv/www/laravel-project` directory from which you app is served.
+Our workflow will be to push code to the bare Git repo `~/repo/laravel-project.git`, then use a post-receive hook to `git checkout` the `HEAD` of your app's Git repo into the `/srv/www/laravel-project` directory from which you app is served.

 {{< details summary="Please translate the last sentence to non-jargon" >}}
 For our purposes, the phrase